-When it comes to real-time strategy, the mobile marketplace has big shoes to fill.
-From Age of Empires to Command and Conquer and Starcraft, the frantic blend of actions-per-minute with grand strategy, the macro- and micro-management required to play this genre at peak performance has inspired many a gamer.
+When it comes to the RTS, the mobile marketplace has big shoes to fill.
+From Age of Empires to Command & Conquer (how about that Rivals, eh?), the frantic blend of actions-per-minute with grand strategy, the macro- and micro-management required to play this genre at peak performance has inspired many a gamer.

 The internet is great, but we don’t always have access to it.
 Here are some of the best strategy games you can play while offline.

-Here are the best RTS games for android, iPhone & iPad.
+Without further ado Here are the best RTS games for android, iPhone & iPad to play in 2018.

 Autumn Dynasty has campaign progression and a bare-bones story to push the action forward with some serviceable if dull reasoning, but what really makes it shine are the battles.
 Unit types include simple categories like cavalry, pikemen, archers and catapults but this simplicity is complicated by the rock-paper-scissors relationship between them.